 With your guide you will explore the old Roman road, amphitheatre and several old tombs, then it is all up to you.
 Maybe climb up to the Monastery – carved from a mountain summit and the site's second beautiful façade – from where you will have a magnificent view of the entire site.
 This is a memorable day exploring a truly extraordinary destination and is sure to be one of the highlights of your trip.
 There is a cafeteria on the site, where you can enjoy a light lunch.

 Day - 6

-Location: Amman - Petra is an incredible site and almost demands more than one visit.
-If you want to see more, then get up early to soak in the dramatic setting, walk to extra sites like the High Place of Sacrifice, and just try to comprehend the history and life of a city that was once able to challenge the might of Rome.
-Later, the ancient Crusader castle at Shobak makes as imposing sight as you make the short drive up to it.
+Location: Amman - Depart after breakfast the is morning for the ancient Crusader castle at Shobak which makes an imposing sight as you make the short drive up to it.
 It was originally built to protect the eastern flank of the Latin Kingdom and its trade routes to the sea, before it fell to Saladin in 1189.
 Stroll the site and discover a small chapel, original gatehouse, and find out where a long, dark secret passage leads.
 Continue half an hour to the ancient village at Dana, on the edge of the Dana Biosphere Reserve, where local artisans sell attractive silver jewellery and charms.
 Drive on to Madaba (approximately 3 hours), home to a number of fine Byzantine mosaics.
 Visit the Greek Orthodox Church of St. George and see an impressive mosaic map of the Holy Land that clearly depicts Palestine and Lower Egypt around 550 AD.
 You will arrive in Amman in the late afternoon, where you can spend the evening in one of its several fine restaurants.